Mornewegstr. 30, Room 2.2.01

 Google Scholar

-I am a full professor at TU Darmstadt.
+I am a full professor in the Department of Computer Science at TU Darmstadt.
 My research interests are in the area of cyber-physical systems, with a focus on wireless embedded systems.
-Overall, I aim at designing and building real systems that are provably dependable, highly adaptive, and sustainable by design.
+Overall, I aim to design and build real systems that are provably dependable, highly adaptive, and sustainable by design.

-Previously, I was a full professor at University of Freiburg and, from 2015 until 2022, a research group leader at the Center for Advancing Electronics Dresden at TU Dresden.
-I completed my PhD in computer engineering in 2015 at ETH Zurich in the group of Lothar Thiele.
+Previously, I was a full professor at the University of Freiburg and, from 2015 until 2022, an independent research group leader at the Center for Advancing Electronics Dresden at TU Dresden.
+In 2015, I completed my PhD in computer engineering at ETH Zurich in the group of Lothar Thiele.
 I hold a diploma degree in computer science from TU Dresden.
 For my thesis project, I visited the groups of Thiemo Voigt at RISE Kista and Per Gunningberg at Uppsala University.
 During my studies, I interned at IBM for over a year, including a six-month stay at the T.J.
 Watson Research Center.

-To find out more about my work, check out my CV and summaries of key achievements: embracing packet collisions, end-to-end guarantees, and distributed battery-free systems.
+To learn more about my work, check out my CV and summaries of key achievements: embracing packet collisions, end-to-end guarantees, and distributed battery-free systems.
 I also invite you to take a look at our research, publications, and teaching activities.

 Selected recent peer-reviewed publications